pivotal/docs-tap/upgrading.hbs.md

         --namespace tap-install
         ```

-    - If you installed Cluster Essentials 1.1 or 1.0, run:
+    - If you are using Cluster Essentials 1.1 or 1.0, run:

         ```console
        tanzu package repository update tanzu-tap-repository \